Can Fingers Break Your Hymen? | Essential Insights

 Anatomical Variations

 The first factor is anatomical variation.
 Each individual’s body is unique, including their hymenal structure.
-Some may have a more robust membrane, while others might possess a thinner one that is more prone to stretching or tearing.
+Some may have a more robust membrane, while others might possess a thinner one that is more prone to stretching or minor tearing.

 Type of Activity